giantswarm/happa/README.md

 ## Updating dependencies

-Dependabot is configured to automatically create pull requests (PRs) that update our dependencies when they go stale.
-After approval and a `@dependabot merge` comment, dependabot automatically merges open PRs.
+Renovate is configured for this repository to automatically create pull requests (PRs) that update our dependencies and to request reviews from the relevant teams/individuals.
+Reviewers can be configured in the `CODEOWNERS` file, and more information regarding Renovate configurations can be found [here](https://intranet.giantswarm.io/docs/dev-and-releng/ci/tools/renovate/).

 ## Coding style